-a.
-Santhwana is a scheme aimed at rehabilitation of women who have been subjected to atrocities.

-b.
-To provision of legal assistance, support is also provided in the form of financial aid, temporary shelter and protection and training/ education.

-c.
-Both a&b.
+- a.
+Santhwana is a scheme aimed at rehabilitation of women who have been subjected to atrocities. - b.
+To provision of legal assistance, support is also provided in the form of financial aid, temporary shelter and protection and training/ education. - c.
+Both a&b. - d.
+None of the above.